e4och/js-101/README.md

 ```
 >Remember, in ES6 syntax, if we are only returning a single item, we don't
->need to put them in curly brackets.
+>need to put it in curly brackets.
 This way of writing JavaScript code is
->much more cleaner and readable*/
+>more cleaner and readable*/

 ## Find method